Did you know your body communicates with you around the clock?

 A bodywork professional who specialises in structural integration, also known as ATSI (Anatomy Trains Structural Integration), will assist you in identifying the structural root cause(s) of your pain.

-An ATSI specialist will assess your posture and alignment at each session (typically twelve sessions in total) and then manually restructures the body through myofascial release, massage, and movement therapy all targeted to free restricted fascia and muscles.
+An ATSI specialist will assess your posture and alignment at each session (typically twelve sessions in total) and then manually restructures the body through myofascial release, and movement therapy all targeted to free restricted fascia and muscles.

 Correcting form and function in the fascia and muscles provides long-term pain relief and improved posture, movement, and flexibility across the entire body.